 As you are reading the books, taking the necessary actions, writing down your thoughts and ideas, and working to ensure that you are The Family Alpha I’m sure you’ve come across some opposition.
 Understand this, the same people who shit on your success & self-improvement are going to shit on your parenting.

 The only chance your son has is you.
 Nobody but a father can provide the necessary lessons in manhood that a boy needs.
 So take the strong path and continue to push yourself and raise the standard from which you are measuring your actions and behaviors.
-The days you want to just ‘relax’ and ‘take a break’ – Remember, those little eyes are always watching you.
-Be the Man your son needs you to be.
+The days you want to just ‘relax’ and ‘take a break’ remember that those little eyes are always watching you.
+Be the man your son needs you to be.